Read Our Latest Blog Post

 |Departure Dates||Price from per person||Single Supplement|

-* The single supplement does NOT include a single room at Isfjord Radio but a bed in a shared twin room.
-Single rooms on request, though very limited availability.
+NB!
+When we quote a single supplement for this holiday it does NOT include a single room at Isfjord Radio but a bed in a shared twin room.
+Single rooms are on request, though very limited availability.

 The radio station is newly renovated and has charming and cosy rooms, a lounge with a fireplace and a unique and extremely interesting history.
 Isfjord Radio used to link Spitsbergen with the rest of the world.
 As a frontier weather and communications station it has a legendary status in Norway.
 Until the advent of fiber-optic cables it was the sole radio and telecommunications hub – the lifeline - for the otherwise isolated people of Svalbard.
 The area surrounding the radio station has an exceptional animal life and a bird reserve where we find nesting birds right up to the station’s walls.
 As well as a wide variety of bird species, you will also be able to see reindeer and Arctic fox, as well as maybe a glimpse of the polar bear.
 The settlement has 23 rooms with shared bathrooms in the corridor.
 Dinner is served in the restaurant.